ir-engine/developer-docs/docs/d_creator/98_contribute/index.md

 ## Participate in the community
 <!-- Start of partial: Participate -->
-The easiest way to get involved is to participate in Ethereal Engine's community.
+The easiest way to get involved is to participate in iR Engine's community.
 Join us on your favorite [community channel](/manual/community) and become a part of the conversation.
 Ask any questions that you may have and/or help other users with their questions.